Challenge the Navitus Bay Wind Farm Proposal

 The coast from Purbeck in Dorset to the south of the Isle of Wight surrounding Poole Bay is rightly valued.
 Expansive views escape the intrusion of man-made structures, and it is a popular destination for those wanting to “get away from it all”.
 That could change if the Navitus Bay offshore wind farm is built by Dutch & French companies, Eneco & EDF (Navitus Bay Development Limited) as it is currently proposed.

-The offshore wind farm would lie between Purbeck and the Isle of Wight, to the south of a line from St. Aldhelm's Head to St. Catherine's Point.
-It would occupy an area about the same size as the Isle of Purbeck, and contain up to 218 turbines depending on the size of each turbine; turbines up to 200m (656ft) tall are currently envisaged.
-It would be highly visible from all around the region, but especially from Durlston, Swanage, Sandbanks, Bournemouth, Hengistbury Head and the Needles area of the Isle of Wight.
-It would be
+This offshore wind farm would be the world's biggest if it were operating today.
+It would lie between Purbeck and the Isle of Wight, to the south of a line from St. Aldhelm's Head to St. Catherine's Point.
+It would occupy an area bigger than Poole, Bournemouth and Christchurch put together and the developer has applied for consent to construct up to 194 turbines.
+Turbines up to 200m (656ft) tall are currently planned, taller than Salisbury Cathedral, the Bournemouth Eye or the Spinnaker Tower.
+The wind farm would be highly visible from all around the region, but especially from Durlston, Swanage, Sandbanks, Bournemouth, Hengistbury Head and the Needles area of the Isle of Wight.
+It would be:

-We are not against renewable energy and not necessarily opposed to offshore windfarms.
-But not every renewable energy project is well-conceived or well-designed.
-We have great reservations about the location and size of Navitus Bay Development Limited's proposal.
-We plan to explain our objections in this website.
-Refer to why challenge it? for more information.
+We are not against renewable energy and not necessarily opposed to offshore wind farms.
+But just like any industrial development, not every project is well-conceived or well-designed.
+We have great reservations about the location and size of Navitus Bay's proposal.
+Refer to what is proposed? and why challenge it? for more information.
 If you want to give your opinions on the development, click here.
-We rely on donations to continue our work on this wind farm proposal, so if you support what we are doing, every contribution, however small, would be greatly appreciated.
-If you would like to make a donation then please go to Donations.

-We try to be as factual as possible and we have carefully researched the material for this site about the Navitus Bay offshore wind farm, but mistakes are always possible.
+We try to be factual and we have carefully researched the material for this site, but mistakes are always possible.
 If you spot one, please let us know.
-We will be adding new material to this site all the time, so please visit us again.
+We will be adding new material all the time, so please visit us again and subscribe for updates.